Track Changes is like marmite - if you have used it, you either love it or hate it. Most likely is that you hate it.

 Don’t be “that person”

 Microsoft claims that as long as the user “accepts” or “rejects” all changes on the “original showing markup” version before saving, a “final showing markup” or clean copy will be created and all will be well.
-However, many customers have reported having difficulty recognising whether or not the red-line copy had been wiped of comments and corrections.
+However, many customers have reported having difficulty recognizing whether or not the red-line copy had been wiped of comments and corrections.

 So how do we get around this?
-The (unhelpful) suggestion from Microsoft: make all the corrections the same colour then the end reader won’t know who said what.
+The (unhelpful) suggestion from Microsoft: make all the corrections the same color then the end reader won’t know who said what.
 Hmm.
 This tip is, however, forgetting one crucial variable: metadata.